phanumat/Documentation/getting-started/first-smartapp.rst

 -------------------------

 We can now see our first SmartApp in action in the Simulator.
-The next question is how can we use this SmartApp on our mobile devices in the SmartThings app?
+The next question is how can we use this SmartApp on our mobile devices in the PEA HiVE app?
 To accomplish this, we need to publish the SmartApp.

 .. image:: ../img/getting-started/first-smartapp/publish.png